CommunityToolkit/Labs-Windows/labs/RivePlayer/samples/RivePlayer.Samples/RivePlayer.md

 - `Source` - (string) URI to the `.riv` file to load into the app.
 Supported schemes are `http`, `https`, and `ms-appx`
 - `Artboard` - (string) Name of the Rive artboard to instantiate.
 If empty, the default artboard from the Rive file is loaded.
 - `StateMachine` - (string) Name of the Rive state machine to instantiate from the artboard.
 If empty, the given `Animation` or default state machine is instantiated.
 - `Animation` - (string) If `StateMachine` is empty, this is the name of the Rive animation to instantiate.
-If `Animation` is empty, and there is no `StateMachine` specified, nor a default state machine present in the Rive file, the default animation from the Rive file is instantiated.
+If `Animation` and `StateMachine` are both empty, and if a default state machine is not present in the Rive file, the default animation from the Rive file is instantiated.
 - `DrawInBackground` - (bool) Rive rendering executes in a different thread than the UI

 ### `<rive:BoolInput>`